Chapter 2. Cell Theory

 ② Subunits

-○ Structure: N-terminus + α-helix + C-terminus, 32 subunits form one filament.
+○ Structure: N-terminus + α-helix + C-terminus.
+32 subunits form one filament.

 ○ Intermediate filaments contain specific proteins depending on the cell type.

-○ Type 1: Nuclear lamins - Maintain nuclear envelope structure.
+○ Type 1.
+Nuclear lamins: Maintain nuclear envelope structure.

-○ Type 3: Vimentin - Abundant in mesenchymal cells, used as a marker.
+○ Type 3.
+Vimentin: Abundant in mesenchymal cells, used as a marker.

-○ Type 4: Desmin - Abundant in muscle cells.
+○ Type 4.
+Desmin: Abundant in muscle cells.

-○ Type 5: Neurofilaments - Observed in axons of neurons.
+○ Type 5.
+Neurofilaments: Observed in axons of neurons.

-○ Type 6: GFAP (glial fibrillary acidic protein) - Abundant in glial cells.
+○ Type 6.
+GFAP (glial fibrillary acidic protein): Abundant in glial cells.

-⑤ Tension-extension experiments
+⑤ Tension-extension experiment

 ○ Catastrophe